PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/v1-migration.md

+---
+title: Migrating from MSAL v1.x to MSAL v2.x
+description: Learn how to migrate from MSAL v1.x to MSAL v2.x
+author: EmLauber
+manager: CelesteDG

+ms.topic: reference
+ms.date: 01/10/2024
+ms.author: emilylauber
+ms.reviewer: dmwendia, cwerner, owenrichards, kengaderdus
+---

-# Migrating from MSAL 1.x to MSAL 2.x
+# Migrating from MSAL v1.x to MSAL v2.x

 If you are new to MSAL, you should start [here](./initialization.md).